 What better way to keep your baby’s memory alive than with a sweet sound you can hear often.
 You can have their ashes made into bright and vibrant glass wind chimes that can be hung in your garden or window.
 Every time the wind blows, you’ll feel them with you.

-One of the more unique ways of creating a special memorial for your child is by putting her ashes in the base of a birdbath for your garden.
-Even if you’re not a birds fanatic, it’s a heartwarming way to celebrate your dear one’s life, and you can even help out the wildlife around you.
+One of the more unique ways of creating a special memorial for your child is by creating a birdbath or sundial for ashes to sit within your garden.
+Even if you’re not a bird fanatic, it’s a heartwarming way to celebrate your dear one’s life, and you can even help out the wildlife around you.

 Very popular today is creating art using the ashes of a beloved.
 You can have your baby’s images painted on canvas using her cremains mixed into art materials like beeswax.
 Hang the painting out there for everyone to remember her by each day.